ºÚÁϳԹÏ

 Electives:

-Departmental Honors in Mathematics — 4 sh of MATH 4000 are required in addition to the 40 sh for a BS.
+Honors: 4 sh ofÌýMATH 4000Ìýare required in addition to the 40 sh for a B.S.
 Application for admission should be made the second semester of the third year.
+For general departmental honors requirements and aÌýMATH 4000Ìýcourse description, see appropriate sections of this catalog.

 Minor Requirements